2023 Subaru Outback Wilderness vs 2023 Subaru Forester Wilderness

 Performance

-The 2023 Outback Wilderness is powered by a 260-horsepower, four-cylinder, turbo 2.4-liter engine mated to a continuously variable transmission.
-This trim also has a lifted suspension, a front skid plate, and an upgraded all-wheel drive system.
-The Forester Wilderness, on the other hand, has a 182-horsepower, 2.4-liter, four-cylinder engine with a CVT and all-wheel drive.
-It also has a front skid plate and higher ground clearance.
+The 2023 Outback Wilderness boasts a 260-horsepower, turbocharged 2.4-liter four-cylinder engine paired with a continuously variable transmission.
+It also features a lifted suspension, a front skid plate, and an enhanced all-wheel drive system.
+In contrast, the Forester Wilderness has an 182-horsepower 2.4-liter four-cylinder engine, a CVT, and all-wheel drive.
+It shares the front skid plate and offers higher ground clearance.

 Appearance

-The Outback's exterior across all trims is defined by a small grille with a molded, black front bumper.
-The black grille is relatively small, and it has crisp, angled LED headlights.
-The thick molding that crosses over the wheel wells and the lower perimeter of the vehicle shows off the forward angle of the Outback.
-The Outback Wilderness's exterior has upgraded roof rails, LED foglights, a windshield wiper de-icer, power-folding and heated side mirrors, tinted windows, copper trim, upgraded bumpers, and 17-inch wheels with all-terrain tires.
-The Forester Wilderness has these same exterior features and adds an anti-glare hood.
+The Outback's exterior, across all trims, showcases a distinctive black front bumper and a compact grille.
+The black grille is relatively small and is complemented by sharp, angular LED headlights.
+The vehicle's design emphasizes the forward stance with thick molding that runs across the wheel wells and the lower section of the car.
+The Outback Wilderness enhances this with upgraded roof rails, LED foglights, a windshield wiper de-icer, power-folding and heated side mirrors, tinted windows, copper trim accents, upgraded bumpers, and 17-inch wheels with all-terrain tires.
+The Forester Wilderness includes these exterior features and adds an anti-glare hood.

 Features

-The Outback Wilderness is properly equipped with simulated leather and water-repellant upholstery, a blind-spot monitor, evasive steering assist, rear cross-traffic detection, heated front seats, an 11.6-inch central display screen, wireless smart device connections, a leather-covered steering wheel, adaptive cruise control, auto braking with a forward collision alert, lane keeping and a few other items.
-The Forester Wilderness has many of these same features, but it stands out with its 8-inch touch display screen and a panoramic sunroof.
+The Outback Wilderness comes well-equipped with features such as simulated leather and water-repellent upholstery, a blind-spot monitor, evasive steering assist, rear cross-traffic detection, heated front seats, an 11.6-inch central display screen, wireless smart device connectivity, a leather-covered steering wheel, adaptive cruise control, automatic emergency braking with a forward collision alert, lane-keeping assist, and more.
+The Forester Wilderness shares many features but distinguishes itself with an 8-inch touchscreen display and a panoramic sunroof.

 * EPA-estimated fuel economy.
 Actual mileage may vary.